Supersci

 Supersci, formerly Superscientifiku, is a Swedish hip hop group, composed of rapper Mr. Noun, rapper/producer Arka, rapper/singer Remedeeh, multi-instrumentalist/producer Erik L and DJ Observe.
 They hail from Sundsvall, Sweden.
 Arka and Erik L are also from the production team Flyphonic.
+Their debut EP, Soundvalley, was released in 1998.
+Their second album, Timelines, was nominated to receive the P3 Guld award for "Hiphop of the Year" in 2011.